dmitriz/api-testing/README.md

 This project serves as an example of:

-1. A Node.js Express API server that simulates the OpenAI Assistants API for testing
+1. A Node.js Express API server that acts as a mock implementation of the OpenAI Assistants API for testing purposes
-2. API testing using Postman collections and Newman CLI runner
+2. API testing using Postman collections and Newman CLI runner to validate API contract conformance
 3. An OpenAI Assistants API client that demonstrates key interactions including assistant creation, thread management, messaging, and run execution with appropriate error handling
-4. Jest-based unit testing with mocks to validate client behavior
+4. Jest-based unit testing that verifies both the mock server behavior and client functionality

 ## Getting Started